 by Structured Settlement Watchdog®

-Seneca One Finance has pushed the envelope by expanding on its highly misleading marketing stunt called "Structured Settlement Registry" that I reported about in a May 23, 2014 post.
-If you Google the definition of registry this is what comes up (emphasis mine)
+Seneca One Finance has pushed the envelope by expanding on its highly misleading marketing stunt called "Structured Settlement Registry"

 1.a place or office where registers or records are kept.

 an official list or register."a recognized purebred dog registry"

 Seneca One Finance is not an official list or register.